Fathima1997/WordPress-Presenting/README.md

   - [x] Steps to recreate:
         Go to the WordPress login page, first, check the input for admin with empty password, then it shows the error because the               password is empty.Second, when you input admin as username, and put password randomly.It shows the password for admin is                 incorrect.
 When you put other name (ex.ur name), and random password, it shows error.
-  - [ ] Affected source code:
+  - [x] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)

-### 3. (Required) Vulnerability Name or ID: Authenticated Stored Cross-Site Scripting via Image Filename
+### 3. Vulnerability Name or ID: Authenticated Stored Cross-Site Scripting via Image Filename
   - [x] Summary:
     - Vulnerability types: XSS
     - Tested in version: 4.2